 RIT wins Northeast regional collegiate cyber defense competition

-Student team moves on to compete for national cybersecurity championship in May
+Student team moves up to the national cybersecurity championship in April

-A team of Rochester Institute of Technology cybersecurity students is moving on to the National Collegiate Cyber Defense Competition (NCCDC) after taking first place at the regional competition March 20–22.
+A team of Rochester Institute of Technology cybersecurity students is moving on to the National Collegiate Cyber Defense Competition (NCCDC), after taking first place at the regional competition March 19–21.

-Ten college teams competed in the Northeast regional event, which was hosted remotely this year.
-University at Buffalo, SUNY placed second and University at Albany, SUNY placed third.
+Ten college teams competed in the Northeast regional event (NECCDC), which was hosted remotely by RIT’s Global Cybersecurity Institute this year.
+University of New Haven placed second and University of Maine placed third.

 The cyber defense competition gives student teams the opportunity to assume responsibility for the information technology operations of a simulated organization, allowing them to apply cyber defense skills in a real-world scenario.